Children’s Emergency Dentistry – Reno, NV

 My Child Has a Toothache

-Have your child take an over-the-counter (OTC) medication to lessen any pain associated with a toothache.
+Have your child take an over-the-counter (OTC) medication to lessen any pain associated with a toothache and bring them to the practice as soon as possilbe.
 You can also have them place a cold compress on the same side of their face as the tooth, but be sure to use it in 10 minute intervals so their skin isn’t harmed.

 My Child Chipped/ Broke a Permanent Tooth

 Have your child rinse their mouth with warm water and try to find any large pieces of the tooth that you can.
-Tell them to not chew with the remaining tooth, and if it has a rough edge that is causing irritation, it can be covered either with a piece of sugarless gum or some dental wax.
-If you are able to retrieve any pieces of the broken tooth, try your best to preserve any tooth fragments in milk or salt water.
+Tell them to not chew with the remaining tooth, and if it has a rough edge that is causing irritation, it can be covered with a piece of dental wax.
+If you are able to retrieve any pieces of the broken tooth, try your best to preserve any tooth fragments in saliva or milk.